message/iata/PK.md

-Published 07.06.2021
+Published 12.06.2021
 1. Flights to Gwadar (GWD) and Turbat (TUK) are suspended.
 - This does not apply to diplomatic, special and flights of national carriers.
-2. Passengers arriving from Argentina, Bangladesh, Bhutan, Bolivia, Brazil, Chile, Colombia, Costa Rica, Croatia, Cuba, Czechia, Dominican Rep., Ecuador, Ethiopia, India, Indonesia, Iran, Iraq, Kenya, Maldives, Mexico, Mongolia, Namibia, Nepal, Netherlands, Paraguay, Peru, Philippines, Poland, Sierra Leone, South Africa, Sri Lanka, Thailand, Trinidad and Tobago, Tunisia, Ukraine, Uruguay or Venezuela are not allowed to enter.
+2. Passengers arriving from Argentina, Bangladesh, Bhutan, Bolivia, Brazil, Chile, Colombia, Costa Rica, Dominican Rep., Ecuador, India, Indonesia, Iran, Iraq, Maldives, Mexico, Namibia, Nepal, Paraguay, Peru, Philippines, South Africa, Sri Lanka, Trinidad and Tobago, Tunisia or Uruguay are not allowed to enter.
+- This does not apply to nationals of Pakistan.
 3. Passengers must have a negative COVID-19 test taken at most 72 hours before departure from the first embarkation point.
 Tests accepted are COVID-19 PCR, COVID-19 Real Time RT-PCR, COVID-19 RT-PCR, SARS-CoV2 GeneXpert, SARS-CoV2 PCR, SARS-CoV2 Real Time RT-PCR, SARS-CoV2 RT-PCR and SARS-CoV2 Xpert Xpress.
 - This does not apply to:
 - passengers younger than 12 years;